 In Agra, our doctors use various Ayurvedic Therapies to regrow your hairs like Shiro Abhyanga, Shiro Lepa, Nasya, Regular Massaging With Kesh Rakshak Hair Oil (The Best Ayurvedic Hair Oil), Regular Hair Cleansing With Ayurvedic Herbs.
 The most commonly used herbs we use for hair regrowth are Brahmi (Bacopa Monnieri), Bhringraj (Eclipta Prostrata or Eclipta Alba), Kumari (Aloe Vera), Ashwagandha (Indian Ginseng), Japa (Hibiscus), Lavender (Lavandula angustifolia), Porcelain Bowl Dried Lavender Flowers.

-To get free consultation about the ayurvedic treatment for Hair Loss and Regrowth from our highly experienced and qualified Ayurvedic doctors in Agra, you can contact Arogyadham via Call, Whatsapp or Email.
+To get free consultation about the ayurvedic treatment for Hair Loss and Regrowth from our highly experienced and qualified Ayurvedic doctors for hair problems in Agra, you can contact Arogyadham via Call, Whatsapp or Email.

 Vitamins such as Biotin, Niacin (Vitamin B3), Vitamin C, and minerals for hair loss prevention such as Zinc and Iron provide essential hair nutrients to nourish healthy and longer hair.
 Eating enough of these key hair growth vitamins can help prevent hair loss in both men and women.

 Now Select the doctor for your appointment

 Fill out the required details so we can contact you